Some things to consider when planting apples:

 - Keep the trees adequately watered in summer.
 Stressed trees are more prone to problems.

 - Encourage your neighbors to keep their fruit trees healthy, too.
-Pests don’t recognize your property boundaries!
+Pests don’t recognize property boundaries!

 Fungal Diseases of Apples